ipriyanshgupta/hello-world/README.md

 Sample repository

 Hey!
 This is a sample readme file.
-This is orginal text and changes can be made here.
+This is original text and changes can be made here.

 This text is entered in readme-edits branch and is not available in main branch readme file until both are merged.